Why Is The Fetal Position Important?

 There are two more presentations in the OA position:

 i.
-Face and brow presentation: (2) The baby will remain in the OA position, but her face and not head will be pointing towards the birth canal.
+Face and brow presentation: The baby will remain in the OA position, but her face and not head will be pointing towards the birth canal.
 This happens when her chin is pointing outward instead of being tucked against the chest.
-The doctor can identify this position during a vaginal examination, by feeling the bony jaws and the mouth of the baby.
+The obstetrician can identify this position during a vaginal examination, by feeling the bony jaws and the mouth of the baby (2).

 In brow presentation, the baby will be in the OA position but her forehead will be pointing towards the birth canal.
-During the vaginal examination, the doctor can feel the anterior fontanelle and the orbits of the forehead.
+During the vaginal examination, the doctor can feel the anterior fontanelleiXA soft space between the bones of an infant's skull (yet to develop) typically seen after birth and the orbits of the forehead (2)

 ii.
 Compound presentation: The baby is positioned anteriorly with one of her arms lying along her head pointing towards the birthing canal.
 The arms may slide back during the delivering process, but when they don’t, then extra care needs to be taken while taking out the baby safely.